-- ACC 205 Cost & Managerial Accounting 3 Credit(s) \++ - BA 240 Business Law I 3 Credit(s) - MGT 250 Principles of Management 3 Credit(s) - MGT 253 Small Business Management 3 Credit(s) - MATH 110 Pre-Calculus Mathematics 5 Credit(s) \
+- ACC 205 Cost & Managerial Accounting 3 Credit(s) \++ - BA 240 Business Law | 3 Credit(s) - MATH 110 Pre-Calculus Mathematics 5 Credit(s) \ - MGT 250 Principles of Management 3 Credit(s) - SOC 125 Introduction to Sociology 3 Credit(s)

+- BA 241 Business Law II 3 Credit(s)

+- BA 265 Business Communications 3 Credit(s)

+- Humanities Core 3 credit(s)

-- ACC 222 Computerized Accounting 3 Credit(s) - BA 241 Business Law II 3 Credit(s) - BA 265 Business Communications 3 Credit(s) - MATH 210 Introduction to Statistics 3 Credit(s) \ - MKT 230 Principles of Marketing 3 Credit(s)
+- MATH 210 Introduction to Statistics 3 Credit(s) \

+- MKT 230 Principles of Marketing 3 Credit(s)

-- # Although ENG 101 and ENG 102 are not equivalent to WVU's ENGL 101 & 102, they will be accepted by the College of Business and Economics to satisfy GEF 1 requirement per the WV HEPC Core Coursework Agreement. - \ To be admitted to the College of Business & Economics, transferring students must have a "C" or better in these courses. - + To be admitted to the Accounting major, transferring students must have a "B" or better in these courses. - ++ To be admitted to the Economics or Finance majors, transferring students must have a "B" or better in these courses. - \\ SOCA 101 and PSYC 101 are required by all Business majors, except for Economics.
-Students pursuing a degree in Economics may disregard this required course to align closer to the 120 credit hour minimum. - \\\ Science core requirement should be chosen from BIO 110 or PHYS 104.
+Although ENG 101 and ENG 102 are not equivalent to WVU's ENGL 101 & 102, they will be accepted by the College of Business and Economics to satisfy GEF 1 requirement per the WV HEPC Core Coursework Agreement.

+\ To be admitted to the College of Business & Economics, transferring students must have a "C" or better in these courses.

++ To be admitted to the Accounting major, transferring students must have a "B" or better in these courses.

+++ To be admitted to the Economics or Finance majors, transferring students must have a "B" or better in these courses.

+\\ SOC 125 and PSYC 105 are required by all Business majors, except for Economics.
+Students pursuing a degree in Economics may disregard this required course to align closer to the 120 credit hour minimum.

+\\\ Science core requirement should be chosen from BIO 110 or PHYS 104.

+Refer to General Education Core Requirements for the Associate in Applied Science Program listed below.

+IMPORTANT GRADUATION INFORMATION: ORNT 090 is a graduation requirement.
+See your advisor to determine if you have met this requirement.